gustycooper/gustycooper.github.io/product1/p1_midsemester_grades.md

 Midsemester grades are defined by the following.

 * The University provides the opportunity to provide grading feedback midway through the semester.
-* Any student with an average below 69 will receive a midsemester unsatisfactory (U).
+* Any student with an average below 69 receives a midsemester unsatisfactory (U).
 * Any student receiving a U in this course should meet with me to develop a performance improvement plan.